 During the procedure, the surgeon first takes hair from a donor area.
 The donor area can be on the sides or back of the scalp, as long as there is an adequate amount of hair there.
 If there isn’t, the surgeon might take hair from another area of the body, such as the chest.
 The donor hair is then transplanted to the area of hair loss.
 After several months, the new hair will begin growing in the recipient site, and should continue to grow there for the rest of the person’s life.

-With practices in Miami and New York City, Dr. Jeffrey Epstein, a board certified facial plastic surgeon and hair restoration specialist, regularly performs hair transplants for a number of reasons.
+With practices in Miami, Dr. Jeffrey Epstein, a board certified facial plastic surgeon and hair restoration specialist, regularly performs hair transplants for a number of reasons.
 If you believe you are suffering from traction alopecia and are worried that your hair won’t return on its own, contact Dr. Epstein for more information today.
-Call (305) 666-1774 for a consultation in Miami or (212) 759-3484 for an appointment in New York today.
+Call (305) 666-1774 for a consultation in Miami.